Florianopolis Travel Guide

 Florianopolis © Fernando Dall'Acqua

-Florianopolis is home to 60 beaches and is a very popular among surfers and sun-worshippers.
-In fact, the city is perfect for surf breaks, offering a range of waves to delight both complete amateurs and experienced professionals.
-Barra da Logoa is the ideal surfing beach for beginners.
-Ingleses Beach is favoured by tourists and sand boarders.
-Campeche Beach is a superb surfing beach, with white sands and often turbulent waters.
-Joaquina Beach has excellent tourist infrastructure, while Santinho Beach is a peaceful, unspoiled stretch where nature-lovers will find joy and inspiration.
+Florianopolis is home to as many as 60 beaches and is hugely popular among surfers and sunbathers.
+The city's coastline offers a range of waves and breaks to delight both novices and experienced professionals.
+Barra da Logoa is the ideal surfing beach for beginners, Ingleses Beach is favoured by tourists and sandboarders, while Campeche Beach is a superb all-round surfing spot, with white sands and often turbulent waters.
+Joaquina Beach has excellent tourist infrastructure, while Santinho Beach is a peaceful, unspoilt stretch where nature-lovers will find joy and inspiration.

 The city is also renowned for its fun and energetic nightlife, its unique culture and folklore, and the great seafood provided by the various fishing villages along the coast.
 The main island, Santa Catarina, is connected to the mainland by three bridges.
 The old Hercilio Luz Bridge, now closed to traffic, is one of the city's most recognisable landmarks, gracing many postcards.

 Become our Florianopolis Travel Expert

 We are looking for contributors for our Florianopolis travel guide.
 If you are a local, a regular traveller to Florianopolis or a travel professional with time to contribute and answer occasional forum questions, please contact us.